cyritegamestudios/trust/README.md

 ## Summary

 Trust is a Windower 4 addon for FFXI that turns your character into a Trust.
-It works for all [22 jobs](https://github.com/cyritegamestudios/trust/wiki/Trusts) and can attack, nuke, pull, skillchain, follow, roll, sing, and more, consolidating the functionality of EasyFarm, Cure Please, Rollbot, FastFollow and [many others](https://github.com/cyritegamestudios/trust/wiki#why-use-trust) into a single add-on.
+It works for all [22 jobs](https://github.com/cyritegamestudios/trust/wiki/Trusts) and can attack, nuke, pull, skillchain, follow, roll, sing, and more, consolidating the functionality of EasyFarm, Cure Please, Rollbot, FastFollow and [many others](https://github.com/cyritegamestudios/trust/wiki#why-use-trust) into a single add-on. これは日本語でも機能します!

 ![image](https://github.com/user-attachments/assets/176fdd32-3d10-4664-8941-93f5c2887e73)
 ![image](https://github.com/user-attachments/assets/dd62282d-3424-4a34-9842-d33bd2049cb5)